 Isolated sleep paralysis (ISP) is a type of paralysis that occurs when a person just goes to sleep or upon waking from sleep.
 It is not associated with another sleep disorder.

 ISP often begins in the teens and can be triggered by lack of sleep.
 Some young adults with anxiety disorder can also be affected by ISP.

 - Sleeping on the back

-Episodes of isolated sleep paralysis last from a few seconds to 1 or 2 minutes.
-During these episodes the person is unable to move or speak.
+Episodes of ISP last from a few seconds to 1 or 2 minutes, often upon waking up from rapid eye movement (REM) sleep.
+REM sleep is when dreaming occurs.
+During ISP episodes, the person is unable to move or speak, but is aware of their surroundings.
 Breathing is not affected.
 These spells end on their own or when the person is touched or moved.
 In rare cases, the person may have dream-like sensations or hallucinations, which may be scary to them.

 In most cases, isolated sleep paralysis occurs so rarely that treatment is not needed.
-If the cause is known, for example due to lack of sleep, correcting the cause, such as getting enough sleep, often resolves the condition.
+If the cause is known, for example, due to lack of sleep, correcting the cause by getting enough sleep often resolves the condition.

-In persons with mental health conditions, medicine and behavioral therapy (talk therapy) to help treat the mental condition may resolve sleep paralysis.
+In persons with mental health conditions, such as anxiety, medicine and behavioral therapy (talk therapy) to help treat the mental health condition may resolve sleep paralysis.

-Sleep paralysis - isolated; Parasomnia - isolated sleep paralysis
+Sleep paralysis - isolated; Parasomnia - isolated sleep paralysis; ISP

 Sharpless BA.
 A clinician's guide to recurrent isolated sleep paralysis.
 Neuropsychiatr Dis Treat.
 2016;12:1761-1767.
 PMC ID: 4958367 www.ncbi.nlm.nih.gov/pmc/articles/PMC4958367.